 Spinning, flipping and flying off ramps, BMX riders turned up the adrenaline as the USA BMX Freestyle Series rolled into Tucson in early April.
 For the city’s tight-knit freestyle scene, the competition was more than a show – it was a chance to spotlight growing local BMX culture and talent.

-“Kevin Peraza is one of the biggest BMX riders in the world, and he’s from right here in Tucson,” said Ian Abbott, owner of Premises Park, who hosted this event.
+“Kevin Peraza is one of the biggest BMX riders in the world, and he’s from right here in Tucson,” said Ian Abbott, owner of Premises Park, which hosted the event.
 “Having the series come to town really shines a light on the talent that’s been growing in our own backyard.”

 The USA BMX Freestyle Series, the leading national BMX freestyle competition, offers riders across the United States a chance to compete and earn points through various events.
 The series draws athletes and spectators to celebrate the sport and push its boundaries.

-The competition started on April 5 in Tucson, the first stop in the series, which will continue with events in Grand Prairie, Texas, Milwaukee, Wis. and the final in San Diego.
+The competition started on April 5 in Tucson, the first stop in the series, which will continue with events in Grand Prairie, Texas, Milwaukee, Wis. and a final in San Diego.

 Riders accumulate points all year, with the final competition held in October, where the best BMX athletes in each age group will be crowned national champions.